DashikiBulbasaur/chartodo/README.md

     TODO:
         add | a
             add an item to the todo list.
-To add a multi-word item, replace space with something like -
+To add a multi-word item, replace space with something like -.
+Has chaining
             format: chartodo add [task]
             example: chartodo add new-item
             example: chartodo add 1st-item 2nd-item 3rd-item